mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 Since this signature can easily be performed off-line anyways, and the document isn't expected to change often, we think a single ed25519 signature is fine for this stop-gap proposal.

-In our design, we included SVG images inline in the metadata document to avoid this validation issue.
-This will not scale well to e.g. millions of tokens, and we expect to transition to on-chain metadata before that becomes a problem.
+Having a single document will not scale well to e.g. millions of tokens, and we expect to transition to on-chain metadata before that becomes a problem.

 This proposal does not envision having different token registries per network.
 It is believed that this complexity is unnecessary.
 However, it means that just as clients need to hit Intel's IAS services as part of testing (in prod and dev), they will have to hit